Funify Posts

 Why Repetition Is One of the Most Powerful Ideas in Coding

 It does not take long to see why loops are important.
 Without them, programs would become much longer than they need to be.
 Imagine wanting to print the word “Hello” ten times.
 Would you really want to write the same line again and again?
-That is not really programming.
-That is just repetitive typing.
-A loop lets you describe the task once and then repeat it automatically.
+Technically, you could.
+But that is not really programming.
+That is repetitive typing.
+Programming is about describing a process clearly enough that the computer can do the boring part for you.

 For example, in Python, you could write: